T-Py-T/aks-ado-microservices-cicd/README.md

     - **Internet Gateway**: Provides internet access to the resources within the VPC.
     - **Route Tables and Associations**: Configures routing for the subnets to allow public internet access.
     - **Security Groups**: Defines rules for cluster and node communication, ensuring controlled ingress and egress.
-    - **EKS Cluster**: Deploys an Elastic Kubernetes Service cluster for managing the application containers.
+    - **AKS Cluster**: Deploys an Azure Kubernetes Service cluster for managing the application containers.
-    - **EKS Node Group**: Provisions a scalable worker node group with `t2.large` instances to support container workloads.
+    - **AKS Node Group**: Provisions a scalable worker node group with `t2.large` instances to support container workloads.
-    - **IAM Roles and Policies**: Configures roles and permissions for both the EKS cluster and node group to interact with AWS services.
+    - **IAM Roles and Policies**: Configures roles and permissions for both the AKS cluster and node group to interact with AWS services.
   - Facilitates rapid updates and scaling of infrastructure to match application requirements.

 ``` bash